Self-Hosting Adventures

 Password Management

-KeePass or the cross-platform client KeePassXC, as well as the mobile app Keepass2Android, allow for easy management of credentials.
+KeePass or the cross-platform client KeePassXC, as well as the mobile app Keepass2Android, allows for easy management of credentials.

 If combined with Syncthing, you can do so from any of your devices.
-It should be noted that in rare cases the password files on different devices can conflict with each other during synchronization.
+Note that in rare cases the password files on different devices can conflict with each other during synchronization.
 In this case, the “Merge from database” feature in KeePassXC is useful.

 Mailing